zhangyuanxun/scholar_finder/README.md

 README.md
 ```
 - dataset/ : contains all the data include raw and processed of the project
+- eval/ : contains utility functions to evaluate the model or to generate experimental results
 - model/ : defines the deep learning model pipeline
     - model/input_fn.py : defines the input data pipeline (which includes data pre-processing before model training.)
     - model/model_fn.py : defines the deep learning model
 - output/ : contains all output files including pre-trained model files and experimental results
 - scripts/ : contains scripts for training deep learning model in HPC using Slurm
-- eval/ : contains utility functions to evaluate the model and to generate experimental results
 - constants.py : defines constants variables for the project
 - data_collector: utility to collect data from raw dataset (NSF Grant dataset) or from other websites (Google Scholar)
 - data_preprocessor.py : utility functions to preprocess dataset